 The City of Saguenay is located along the Saguenay River and Lake Kenogami in the Saguenay-Lac-Saint-Jean region and is home to over 144K residents.
-The single-family detached house price in Saguenay has increased by 17% from July 2021 to July 2022 and the median price of a single-family detached house is $230K.
-During this same period, the condominium prices have increased by 18% to a median price of $198K.
-The real estate sales in the same period decreased by 27% and the active listings dropped by 33%.
-There are a variety of different property types in Saguenay, including single-family detached houses, townhouses, bungalows, low-rise condominiums, and apartments.
-Saguenay has the second highest property tax rates in Quebec out of all municipalities with a population greater than 20K.
+The average price of a home in Saguenay in the second quarter of 2023 was $279K.
+There are a variety of different property types in Saguenay, including single-family detached houses, plexes (2 to 5 units), townhouses, bungalows, low-rise condominiums, and apartments.
+The median price of a single-family detached house in Saguenay was $262K in the second quarter of 2023, while that of plexes was $270K.
+During this same period, condominiums sold for a median price of $219K.
+Saguenay has among the highest property tax rates in Quebec out of all local municipalities, with a population greater than 20K.

 Saguenay property tax is based on the assessed value of your home.
 Properties in Quebec are assessed by their regional county municipality or municipalité régionale de comté (MRC) every three years.
 Saguenay's MRCs deal primarily with land use such as establishing plans for waste management and preparing evaluation rolls.
 Each MRC conducts assessments and releases the assessment rolls independently.
 Most properties are assessed using a market value-based approach.